-The actual return on plan assets amounted to P8.6 million and P7.1 million in 2020 and 2019, respectively.
+The actual return on plan assets amounted to P9.1 million and P8.6 million in 2021 and 2020, respectively.

-The net retirement liability is included under "Accrued Interest, Taxes and Other Expenses" account in the statements of financial position.
+The net retirement liability is included under "Accrued Interest, Taxes and Other Expenses" account in the statements of financial position (see Note 15).